 For those wildlife enthusiasts, finding tracks and signs of the elusive forest wildlife is always exciting, and with hides and water holes strategically positioned, we hope you might catch a glimpse of our forest inhabitants.

-Resident to the forest are bushbuck, zebra, common duiker, buffalo, guereza (black and white) colobus monkey, blue monkey.
+Resident of the forest include: bushbuck, zebra, common duiker, buffalo, guereza (black and white) colobus monkey, blue monkey.
 Also found but more inconspicuous are leopard, spotted hyena, bush pig, porcupine, genet, hyrax and galago.
 Further up in the forest, the mountain bongo and giant forest hog are present.
 The mountain bongo being a critically endangered species.

 With 188 species of bird, it is definitely worth taking some time to observe the variety and array of colour on offer.

 Spend some time looking up into the canopy and you might just see a crowned eagle, a long-crested eagle or a Hartlaub's touraco.

 Aside from the forest, you might choose to spend time on or around Lake Naivasha, which, at the foot of the mountain, is a very different ecosystem altogether.

 The Lake is home to a different set of bird species including ibis, kingfishers and fish eagles.